mendix/docs/content/releasenotes/mobile/nt-5.2-rn.md

 ## Improvements

-We improved the Sqlite database lifecycle on Android.
-This should remove the possibility for dead locks when the application is being restarted, for instance after an over the air update.
+* We improved the SQLite database life cycle on Android.
+This should remove the possibility of dead locks when an app is being restarted, for example after an over-the-air update.

 ## 5.2.4